In this easy recipe for baked Cajun chicken, chicken breast is coated with a tasty rub, then baked in a hot oven until perfectly juicy.

 Is this a spicy recipe?

 How spicy you make this recipe is completely up to you.
 I use 1/8 teaspoon cayenne pepper for two chicken breasts.
-If you like heat, you can certainly use 1/4 teaspoon.
+This is actually not very spicy (at least not to my palate).
+If you like heat, you can certainly use 1/4 teaspoon cayenne.

 How to serve it

 It’s such a versatile dish, you can serve it with anything.
-But since I bake it in a 450°F oven, I often serve it with a side that I can cook in the same oven, such as:
+But since I bake it in a 450°F oven, I often serve this dish with a side that I can cook in the same oven, such as:

 What about leftovers?